Hoya Capital Indexes Used In Research

 An investor cannot invest directly in an index.
 Index performance does not reflect the deduction of any fees, expenses, or taxes.
 The information and any index data presented do not reflect the performance of any fund or other strategies or accounts managed or serviced by Hoya Capital, and there is no guarantee that investors will experience the type of performance reflected.
 No representation or warranty is made as to the efficacy of any particular strategy or fund, or the actual returns that may be achieved.

 Commentary and data are believed to be accurate, but we cannot guarantee it's accuracy.
 We do not represent that it is a complete analysis of all factors and risks.
 It should not be relied upon as the sole source of suitability for any investment.
 Please consult with your investment, tax, or legal adviser regarding your individual circumstances before investing.

-Hoya Capital receives compensation from publishers (including Seeking Alpha and Wide Moat Research) for our contributed commentary.
+Hoya Capital receives compensation from publishers (including Seeking Alpha) for our contributed commentary.
 Hoya Capital has no business relationship with any company discussed/mentioned.
 Hoya Capital never receives compensation from any company discussed/mentioned.
 Hoya Capital, its affiliate, and/or its clients and/or its employees may hold positions in securities or funds discussed on this website and our published commentary.
 A complete list of holdings is available and updated at www.HoyaCapital.com.